tddg/cs675-spring20/env_setup.md

 For both Lab 1 and Lab 2, make sure you fork the original project GitLab repositories and then change the permission of the project to **Private**.
+After the repository has been forked, go to your forked project, from `Settings`, go to `General`, from there change `Visibility` level to `Private`.

 ## Step 2: Clone Your Private GitLab Repo